lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 ## Solid Generator
-This script generate solids and octahedra depending by the max size of the solid and its diameter.
-The positions (x,y,z) in the space NxNxN are given randomically and the voxels intensities inside the solid are choosen randomically in a specific interval of values.
+This script generates solids and octahedra depending on the max size of the solid and its diameter.
+The positions (x,y,z) in the space NxNxN are given randomly and the voxels intensities inside the solid are chosen randomly.

+'''
+python2 solid_generator.py

 @NeuroneLab - University of Salerno